-Andrea Skye Brocca is more than just a fashion designer: he’s a World Record holder.
+Designer Andrea Skye Brocca is more than just a talented fashion designer: he’s a World Record holder.

-Despite tender age, Brocca speaks three languages, has already managed to work for Alice Temperley (creating a line of Kaftans) and will soon move his business to the fashion capital of the world, Paris, where he was invited by the Ecole de la Chambre Syndical de la Couture Parisienne to study on a scholarship.
-Apart from his couture creations, Andrea is something of a style icon himself, as his exotic, almost androgynous looks and attention-grabbing personal dress sense have been featured in various Street Style blogs and glossy magazines.
+Apart from his couture creations, Andrea is something of a style icon himself, as his exotic, almost androgynous looks and attention-grabbing personal dress sense have been featured in various Street Style blogs and glossy magazines, too.

 Born in Milan and currently residing in Dubai, where he has lived for most of his life, this fashion prodigy cites 1950s glamour, his beautiful mother and the elegant designs of (now eco-friendly!)
 Valentino as just a few of his influences.

 Here, Andrea Skye Brocca tells Eluxe how he plans to be more eco-friendly, which models mix beauty and brains, and why he’s great in the bathroom.

 Why Designer Andrea Skye Brocca Is One To Watch

 What’s your earliest memory of being in nature?

 My earliest memories of being in nature would have to be my summers, winters and Easters in a small town called Les Deux Alpes, in France.
 It has stunning landscapes and is famous for its skiing activities.
 My family and I would hike through the mountains, which I totally hated, but you can’t get more in synch with nature than that.
 All in all, it made me fairly healthy.
 Which brings us to the point that the more natural your environment is, the healthier you are, too!